-In order to have a precise information about the RICH performances in terms of pion/kaon separation a pattern recognition algorithm based on the event-wise Direct Ray Tracing (DRT) technique has been implemented; DRT combines the track(s) information with all feasible hypotheses on the tracking particle(s) and realistically estimates, for each hypothesis, the produced photon hits patters, which are combined to the simulated/measured one by means of a likelihood function.
+In order to have a precise information about the RICH performances in terms of pion/kaon separation, a pattern recognition algorithm based on the event-wise Direct Ray Tracing (DRT) technique has been implemented.
+DRT combines the track(s) information with all feasible hypotheses on the tracking particle(s) and realistically estimates, for each hypothesis, the produced photon hits patters, which are compared to the simulated/measured one by means of a likelihood function.
 The most probable particle(s) hypothesis is assumed as the true one.
-The results obtained using the RICH configuration shown in Fig. 24 with aerogel of increasing thickness from 2 to 6 cm, a gap length of ~ 100 cm and a pad size of 0.6 cm and for particle momenta in the range 7-9 GeV/c is shown in Fig. 26.
-In the figure the likelihood for the different
+The results, obtained using the RICH configuration shown in Fig. 20 with aerogel of increasing thickness from 2 to 6 cm, a gap length of $\sim 100$ cm and a pad size of 0.6 cm and for particle momenta in the range 7-9 GeV/c, are shown in Fig. 22.
+In the figure the likelihood for the different particles hypothesis is shown.
+As it can be seen, the contamination is widely smaller than 1%.
+For istance, the probability that a pion is misidentified as a kaon is 0.18%, which corresponds to approximatively a 4-5 $\sigma$ pion/kaon separation.